Everything you need to know about direct cremation

-Although it is sometimes called an ‘simple cremation’, a direct cremation cannot proceed until certain paperwork is in order, and this needs to be submitted to the crematorium at least 48 hours before the cremation takes place.
+Although it is sometimes called a ‘simple cremation’, a direct cremation cannot proceed until allof the usual paperwork is in order, and this needs to be submitted to the crematorium at least 48 hours before the cremation takes place.

-The cremation process itself takes approximately 1 1/2 hours, so the cremated remains are generally ready for the family to collect (or have delivered) within about 3-7 days.
+The cremation process itself takes approximately 1 1/2 hours, so the cremated remains are generally ready for collection from our office (or for hand delivery to be arranged) within about 3-7 days.

 You can have your own farewell service as soon as you like.
 Some families prefer to have a Memorial service once the ashes are returned, often choosing an attractive urn or casket.
 Others will arrange a farewell ceremony that includes scattering the ashes in a favourite location, or you can simply have a Thanksgiving Service with a lovely picture of the deceased as the focus for remembrance.
 It’s up to you.